Timcees/alx-system_engineering-devops/0x02-shell_redirections/README.md

-all the lines in the file
+all lines of the file